Thomas Arthur Rickard

-T. A. Rickard (1864 – 1953), formally known as Thomas Arthur Rickard was born on 29 August 1864 in Italy.
+T. A. Rickard (1864–1953), formally known as Thomas Arthur Rickard, was born on 29 August 1864 in Italy.
 Rickard's parents were British, and he became a mining engineer practising in the United States, Europe and Australia.
 He was also a publisher and author on mine engineering subjects.

 Biography

 Family and education

 Thomas Arthur Rickard was born in Crotone, Italy, the son of Thomas Rickard, a Cornish mining engineer.
 His grandfather was a Cornish miner, Captain James Rickard.

-His cousin Tom Rickard was Mayor of Berkley, California at the time of the 1906 San Francisco earthquake and fire.
+His cousin Tom Rickard was mayor of Berkeley, California at the time of the 1906 San Francisco earthquake and fire.
 He was educated in Russia and England.
 In 1882 Rickard entered the Royal School of Mines, London from which he graduated in 1885.